Week 9 of pregnancy

 All the organs, muscles, limbs and bones are in place, and the sex organs are well developed.

-It's too early for you to be able to feel movements yet, although they will be moving quite a bit.
+It's too early for you to be able to feel movements yet, but the baby will be moving quite a bit.

 The skeleton is made of tissue called cartilage.
-Around now, this cartilage starts to develop into hard bone.
+Around this time, this cartilage starts to develop into hard bone.

-They can suck their thumb now.
-They're about 61 mm long now - roughly the same size as a plum.
+The baby can suck their thumb now.
+They're about 61mm long now - roughly the same size as a plum.